FluxML/Flux.jl/docs/src/tutorials/2021-10-08-dcgan-mnist.md

 end
 ```

-Now that we have defined every function we need, we integrate everything into a single `train` function where we first set up all the models and optimizers and then train the GAN for a specified number of epochs.
+Now that we have defined every function we need, we integrate everything into a single `train` function where we first set up all the models and optimisers and then train the GAN for a specified number of epochs.

 ```julia
 function train(hparams)